 In the course we discuss the wage and hour laws that apply to paying employees on the federal and state level.
-We start with defining the crucial elements of wage and hour law including what is the workweek, a workday, and hours worked, and how the hours must be tracked or accounted for.
+We start with defining the crucial elements of wage and hour law including what is work week, a work day and hours worked and how the hours must be tracked or accounted for.

 Learning Objectives

-- Recognize and contrast the difference between federal and state laws and when which law takes priority.
+- Explore and contrast the difference between federal and state laws and when which law take priority.

 - Identify and compute overtime correctly under the FLSA when no other factors are present.